NiklasEi/oicana/docs/content/getting-started/5-3-nodejs-integration.typ

 == About performance

 The PDF generation should not take longer than a couple of milliseconds.
-The first request to a NestJS service can be slightly slower than later ones due to initialization overhead.

 \
-For better performance in production environments with heavy load, consider moving compilation to worker threads using libraries like #link("https://github.com/piscinajs/piscina")[piscina].
+For better performance in production environments with heavy load, consider moving compilation to worker threads.
 This allows you to offload CPU-intensive compilation work from the main event loop.
+Libraries like #link("https://github.com/piscinajs/piscina")[piscina] can help with that.

 == Passing inputs from Node.js